spdk/spdk/doc/spdk_top.md

 Menu at the bottom of SPDK top window shows many options for changing displayed data.
 Each menu item has a key associated with it in square brackets.

 * Quit - quits the SPDK top application.
-* TAB selection - allows to select THREADS/POLLERS/CORES tabs.
+* Switch tab - allows to select THREADS/POLLERS/CORES tabs.
 * Previous page/Next page - scrolls up/down to the next set of rows displayed.
 Indicator in the bottom-left corner shows current page and number of all available pages.
-* Columns - enables/disables chosen columns in a column pop-up window.
-* Sorting - allows to sort displayed data by column in a sorting pop-up.
-* Refresh rate - takes user input from 0 to 255 and changes refresh rate to that value in seconds.
 * Item details - displays details pop-up window for highlighted data row.
 Selection is changed by pressing UP and DOWN arrow keys.
-* Total/Interval - changes displayed values in all tabs to either Total time (measured since start of SPDK application) or Interval time (measured since last refresh).
+* Help - displays help pop-up window.

 # Threads Tab
 The threads tab displays a line item for each spdk thread.
 The information displayed shows: